BenSparksCode/ferry-contracts/README.md

 ## To Do List

 - [x] Deploy to Mumbai to test VRF
-- [ ] Add Superfluid stream for staking rewards portion of gov token, triggered on exit if needed
 - [ ] Note if textile bridge is a frontend thing only - tell Ryan and plan admin dashboard
 - [ ] Zora callback data for owner -> NFT must be stored in contract
-- [ ] Work out NFT generation and storage with Zora
+- [x] Work out NFT generation and storage with Zora
 - [ ] Test all functions work on mainnet fork
 - [ ] Look into paying with MATIC and DAI